birdneststream/asciibird/README.md

 ## Bugs to fix

 * The edit dialog, even when code to save new data is commented out, will slow down everything if you open and save the modal a few times
+* The current mIRC importer will fail on C5, type blocks by discarding the `,` character when it should preserve it. `art.txt` ascii is a good example of this.
+98% of txt ascii imported should be fine.
 ## Mobile / Touch Screen support

 Doesn't exist at the moment.
 While the underlying functions and code is compatible with mobile browsers from *babel*, the touch canvas events and text will need to be reviewed to work better with touch screens.
 For example while you can brush once, you cannot move the brush around.